pleonex/nitrap/games/conquest/README.md

 # Anti-piracy in Pokémon Conquest (VPYP)

+It looks like overlay 8 contains the AP for DS checks, adapted for DSi (with the new jump functions).
+Overlay 9 has new AP code for DSi.

 ## Flow summary

 Before any call, run `DecryptGroups` to run the XOR decryption over all the AP